 You can always get your batteries from Audicus but if you need them in a pinch you can always get them from a local pharmacy store (Duane Reade, CVS, Walgreens, etc.) or for bargain hunters you can get them at Costco or BJs.

 Q: There are so many different kinds of hearing aids.
 How do you pick one? – Kristin

 A: First, you should determine what will work best for your hearing loss.
-The behind-the-ear (BTE) hearing aids work for a wider range of hearing losses while the in-the-ear (ITE) hearing aids can only be fit on mild to moderate hearing loss levels.
+The behind-the-ear (BTE) hearing aids work for a wider range of hearing losses while the in-the-ear (ITE) hearing aids can only be fit on those with more mild hearing loss levels.

 Second, you should determine what you prefer physically.
-Although BTE (like the Canto hearing aid or Dia hearing aid) hearing aids are 80% of the market some people still prefer an ITE hearing aid (like the Uno hearing aid.)
+Although BTE (like the Dia II hearing aid) hearing aids are 80% of the market some people still prefer an ITE hearing aid.
 If there is no restriction on what you can wear due to the degree of hearing loss then you can choose whichever you prefer based on appearance and comfort.

 Hearing Aids and Moisture

 Q: I sweat a lot.
 I mean, a LOT.
 Can I still wear hearing aids? – John, Jacksonville, FL

 A: You absolutely can.
 Again, over the past few years the hearing aid technology has changed significantly.
 Moisture has always been public enemy #1 to hearing aids so that is definitely something that has evolved in hearing aids.
 Most hearing aids now have some sort of moisture control feature.
 Some will have a coating on the internal components, others on the outside components and some on both.